Restless Leg Syndrome (RLS) is a disorder that is widely misdiagnosed and overlooked by physicians.

 Doctors may prescribe benzodiazepines, a class of sedative medications, to patients with Restless Leg Syndrome.
 Rather than relieving restlessness, these drugs help patients who struggle to sleep due to restlessness.
 Opiates, or “pain-killers,” are prescribed to patients with Restless Leg Syndrome symptoms that reach unbearable levels of discomfort.
 Both benzodiazepines and opiates are highly addictive and should be prescribed and taken with caution.
 Anticonvulsants may relieve nerve pain and chronic pain associated with Restless Leg Syndrome, and alpha-2 agonists turn down the activity in nerves that control involuntary movement.

 A patient who actively seeks to reduce his or her stress levels may see a decrease in severity or regularity of symptoms.
-It is important for patients with Restless Leg Syndrome to exercise moderately.
+It is important for patients with RLS to exercise moderately.
 Excessive exercise may aggravate symptoms, while moderate exercise proves to be greatly beneficial.
 Finally, your doctor may suggest acupuncture, which works quite well to alleviate Restless Leg Syndrome symptoms.
-For more information on how acupuncture can help, read this article by Damiana Corca, Sleep Acupuncture Specialist.
+For more information on how acupuncture can help, read this article.